KevinLiTian/Harvard_CS50_AI/3.Optimization/README.md

 ## Local Search

-Local search is a search algorithm that maintains a single node and searches by moving to a neighboring node
+Local search is a search algorithm that maintains a single node and searches by moving to a neighboring node, and determines whether to move to neighboring node based on if the neighbor node is better or worse

 #### State Space Landscape

-In all the state space, there are better and worse results that are unevenly distributed, as the figure below illustrates
+In all the state space, there are better and worse results that are unevenly distributed, as the figure below illustrates.
+Optimization techniques allows agent to find the global optimum or global minimum based on the need of the problem

 <img src="https://user-images.githubusercontent.com/99038613/176784545-bb4f5683-9d8d-47f5-8258-028fe8f6ab66.jpg" width=60% height=60%>